 Tackle inflation head on

-With interest rates and inflation still high, it looks like increased living costs are here to stay.
+With interest rates and inflation creeping up, it looks like increased living costs are here to stay.
 This means budgets need more attention if we’re to make our money stretch further.
 Take a good look at your monthly expenditures and think about areas where you could reduce your outgoings and put this money towards saving and investing goals instead.

-And with inflation at such a high level, it’s more important than ever to make sure the value of your money keeps pace with inflation – at the very least.
-Cash savings rates are better than they have been in years, so it makes sense to keep a little cash to hand for day-to-day costs and emergencies.
-But if you really want to give your money a chance to beat inflation and grow in value, you’ll need to invest it.
+And with inflation set to rise, it’s more important than ever to make sure the value of your money keeps pace with inflation – at the very least.
+If you really want to give your money a chance to beat inflation and grow in value, you’ll need to consider investing it.

 Choosing investments can be daunting so it might be worth speaking to a financial adviser if you’re not sure about the best options for you.